tensorflow/models/inception/README.md

     permit training the model with higher learning rates.

 *   Often the GPU memory is a bottleneck that prevents employing larger batch sizes.
-Employing more GPUs allows one to user larger batch sizes because this model splits the batch across the GPUs.
+Employing more GPUs allows one to use larger batch sizes because this model splits the batch across the GPUs.

 **NOTE** If one wishes to train this model with *asynchronous* gradient updates,